whyboris/Global-Income-Distribution/README.md

 01 - Generates the 1st, 2nd, and 3rd figures on the website

-02 - Generates the 4th - 8th figures
+02 - Generates the 4th - 8th figures, export csv with coordinate data for the interactive graph

+03 - Process csv from above step into correct format for interactive graph library